domhathair/aa/README.md

 ### Note
 This library is essentially a direct port of [nogcaa](https://github.com/domhathair/nogcaa) to C.

+### Compatibility
+This library utilizes features specific to the C11 and C23 standards, such as `_Generic` and `typeof_unqual`.
+It is recommended to use the latest versions of compilers that support these features to ensure compatibility.

 ### Features
 - Dynamic resizing of the hash table to maintain performance.
 - Support for custom key and value types.